ereedy777/Online_Gaming_Betting/README.md

 # Online Gaming Analysis

 #### This repository contains the code and data for analyzing online gaming using MySQL as the data store and Power BI for data visualization and analysis.
-Explore Gross Gaming Revenue(GGr), Hold Percentages , and more KPIs from 3 different Licensees to understand online gaming trends and ultimately come up with insights and suggestions for how to improve business growth.
+Explores Gross Gaming Revenue(GGR), Hold Percentages , and more KPIs from 3 different Licensees to understand online gaming trends and ultimately come up with insights and suggestions for how to improve business growth.

 ## Data Description (Original csv file [here](https://github.com/ereedy777/Online_Gaming_Betting/blob/main/Online_Sports_Betting.csv))
 1. Licensee: Entity that operates on betting or wagering activities